 -56th Avenue between Monaghan and Hudson

-Both directions of 56th Avenue between Monaghan and Hudson roads is fully closed around the clock through spring 2027 due to extensive road damage.
-The replacement road is currently being designed, and construction is estimated to start in summer 2026.
+Both directions of 56th Avenue between Monaghan and Hudson roads are fully closed around the clock due to extensive road damage.
+The replacement road is currently being designed, and construction is now estimated to start in late fall 2026.
 Follow the signed detour; use alternate routes.
 The detour route uses Monaghan Road or Imboden Road between 26th Avenue and 56th Avenue.

 -Hudson Road between 56th Avenue and 26th Avenue

-Both directions of Hudson Road between 56th and 26th avenues is fully closed around the clock through spring 2027 due to extensive road damage.
-The replacement road is currently being designed, and construction is estimated to start in summer 2026.
+Both directions of Hudson Road between 56th and 26th avenues are fully closed around the clock due to extensive road damage.
+The replacement road is currently being designed, and construction is now estimated to start in late fall 2026.
 Follow the signed detour; use alternate routes.
 The detour route will use Monaghan Road or Imboden Road between 26th and 56th avenues.

 I-70 Picadilly Interchange